alwyna/to-squash-or-not-to-squash/README.md

 We want to test if merge commit to develop avoids an empty down-merge to develop on the second set of PRs.

-Additionally we want to show that squashing necessitates an empty down merge.
+Additionally, we want to show that squashing necessitates an empty down merge.

 *This line marks the first commit to feature*